Skip to main content

 • Develop the interview questions based on the tasks and behavioral competencies described in the current position description.

 • Check with your local HR representative or the Recruitment and Employment to make sure all of your questions are legal and/or based on bona fide requirements of the position.
-See also HR Law and Policies.
+See also Employment Policies and Procedures.

 • Ask specific questions, and use follow-up questions for clarification and more detail.